-Klas Lindström, who is Deputy CEO at 4C Strategies, tells us more about how the model was developed, its structure and Ben White, who heads up our International Enterprise Delivery Team and is one of our Senior Consultants tells us about its application with organisations today.
+Klas Lindström, who is Deputy CEO at 4C Strategies, tells us more about how the crisis management model was developed, how it is structured.
+Ben White, one of our Senior Consultants, who heads up our International Enterprise Delivery Team, tells us about its application with organisations today.

 In the midst of a crisis, one of the foremost challenges is the large amount of conflicting information and general uncertainty of the situation at hand.
 4C have developed a simple, fit-for-purpose crisis management model, which establishes a solid situational overview for strategic decision-making.
 It is a very useful crisis management tool that is now used by our customers in all types of organizations, from multinational companies to banks, train operating companies, airports, municipalities and national authorities.
 The model has been effectively deployed in a diverse range of industries and cultures, from Kuala Lumpur and Bangkok to London and New York.